arcus-azure/arcus.webapi/docs/preview/features/logging.md

             // (default: `false`)
             options.IncludeResponseBody = true;

-            // Size of the response body buffer (in bytes) hwhich should be tracked.
+            // Size of the response body buffer (in bytes) which should be tracked.
 Response bodies greater than this buffer will only be partly present in the telemetry.
             // (default: no limit)
             options.ResponseBodyBufferSize = 10 * 1024 * 1024; // 10MB